 At Sweeney Merrigan Law, LLP, our Boston product liability lawyers have over 100 years of combined experience handling these types of personal injury cases.
-Contact us to schedule a free consultation with one of our defective medical device lawyers in Boston, Massachusetts.
+Call (617)-391-9001 to schedule a free consultation with one of our defective medical device lawyers in Boston, Massachusetts.

 Thousands of individuals are injured or killed because of dangerous medical equipment each year.
 If you or a loved one has suffered harm after using a medical device, you could be entitled to compensation for the damages and harm the defective medical device causes.

 However, you must prove the legal elements of a product liability claim.
 For that, you need experienced defective medical device attorneys in Boston, MA, to investigate your claims.
 You need a law firm with a proven track record of obtaining top awards for their clients.